 If you’re just shooting photos with your iPhone, you can skip Lightroom, but if you want to use your phone as just another part of your photography workflow, it’s the only app to go for.

 Filter apps like Instagram and Hipstamatic (remember Hipstamatic?) were the first good image editors on the iPhone.
 If you took a low-res photo and slapped a filter on it, thing could actually look pretty decent.
 Now photo editing apps have moved on, but there’s still a place for a really good filter app.
-That’s VSCO.
+That’s VSCO (Free, with a membership option).

 The difference between VSCO and lots of other filter apps is that the people making VSCO have a lot of experience with what they’re doing; VSCO started out as a company that made presets for Lightroom and Photoshop that emulated classic photography films.
 They still do that, but now they’ve brought that same knowledge to mobile filters.
 This means that instead of getting some ill thought out, high contrast/high saturation filter, you get ones that are inspired by specific films, looks, moods, or culture.